Jhay4Julian/hng-frontend-stage-0-profile-card/README.md

-## HNG FRONTEND STAGE 0 - PROFILE CARD
+## HNG FRONTEND STAGE 1 - Profile Card, About and Contact Pages
-A responsive and accessible Profile Card.
+A responsive and accessible 3-page web app.

 ## Stack
 - HTML